The noise barrier and the large signal bias of the Lasso and other convex estimators: Compatibility conditions are necessary for fast prediction rates

 \begin{theorem} Let $\X$ be deterministic, let $T\subset [p]$ and assume that $\phi(1,T)>0$.
 Assume that the noise satisfies $\E[\eps]=0$ and $\E[\|\eps\|^2]<+\infty$.
 If the Lasso estimator \eqref{hbeta} with penalty \eqref{h-lasso} satisfies

 for some constant $C(T)>0$ that may depend on $T$ but is independent of $\beta^*$, then $C(T)$ is bounded from below as in \eqref{ineq:C(T)-compatibility}. \end{theorem} The above results are a direct consequence of the definition of the large signal bias and inequality \eqref{lsb-lower-bound}.
-The formal proof of these results is given in \Cref{sec:compatibility-necessary} and a self-contained sketch of the proof is given in the present section.

-Let us emphasize that, in the above theorems, the design matrix $\X$ and the support $T$ are not specific: The above result applies to \emph{any} $\X$ and \emph{any} support $T$ such that $\phi(1,T)$ is nonzero.
+In the above theorems, the design matrix $\X$ and the support $T$ are not specific: The above result applies to \emph{any} $\X$ and \emph{any} support $T$ such that $\phi(1,T)$ is nonzero.

-A sketch of the proof of \eqref{lower-compatibility} is as follows.
-Set $c_0=1$ and assume for simplicity that the infimum in \eqref{def-compatibility} is attained at some $u\in\R^p$.
-By homogeneity, we may assume that $\|\X u\|=1$.
-Next, let $r>0$ be a deterministic scalar that will be specified later, set $\beta^*=r u_T$ and $\beta= - r u_{T^c}$ so that, for every scalar $r>0$ we have $\beta^*-\beta = r u$ and

-Let $\hat r=\risk$ for brevity, and notice that $r=\|\X(\beta-\beta^*)\|$. \boolfalse{expandrisk} The optimality conditions of the optimization problem \eqref{hbeta} for the Lasso implies that

-The first term of the left hand side has expectation 0 while the second term is equal to \eqref{fewjioewbao-comp}.
-The first term of the right hand side is bounded from above by $\risk$ thanks to the Cauchy-Schwarz inequality.
-For the second term of the right hand side, using again the Cauchy-Schwarz inequality, the definition of $\phi(1,T)$ and simple algebra, one gets